-If you’re despondent to learn that the first step in your makeup routine is a skin care no-no, you’ll be relieved to discover a natural alternative with Eminence Organics Mangosteen Daily Resurfacing Concentrate.
-This treatment uses lactic acid and the natural extracts of red clover flower and ribose to create primer-like results for skin that’s selfie-ready 24/7.
+If you’re despondent to learn that the first step in your makeup routine is a skin care no-no, you’ll be relieved to discover natural alternatives.
+Eminence Organics Mangosteen Daily Resurfacing Concentrate uses lactic acid, ribose and the natural extracts of red clover flower to create primer-like results for skin that’s selfie-ready 24/7.
 These three key ingredients dissolve impurities and dead skin cells, clearing out the pores and shrinking their appearance.
 Instead of relying on silicone to merely mask the look of large pores, our natural alternative actually makes pores smaller.
-In fact 84% of our study subjects agree that after 30 days of using the Mangosteen Lactic Collection, pore size is reduced and skin texture is refined.
+In fact, 84% of our study subjects agree that after 30 days of using the Mangosteen Lactic Collection, pore size is reduced and skin texture is refined.

 Looking for another natural option or an additional step after the Mangsteen Daily Resurfacing Concentrate?
 Prep your skin like a pro with our Lilikoi Light Defense Face Primer SPF 23.
 This primer with SPF prepares your complexion with a formulation using natural mineral ingredients rather than pore-clogging silicones.
 As Allure explains in their Ultimate Guide To Makeup Primer, primers can prepare your complexion in different ways, including these key features for the Lilikoi Light Defense Face Primer SPF 23:

 Provides Broad Spectrum Sun Protection